 To the extent permitted by local legal and regulatory requirements, EY Europe has acquired or will acquire voting control of the EY member firms operating in Europe.
 EY Europe is a member firm of EYG.
-EY Europe acquired voting control of EY Czech Republic as of 31 October 2008.

 The board of directors of EY Europe is made up of senior partners of EY member firms in Europe.
 It has authority and accountability for strategy execution and management of EY Europe.
 Partners of the EY member firms in the European Economic Area (EEA) and several other countries hold interests in EY Europe.